x653/xv6-riscv-fpga/README.md

 The fpga iCE40HX8K has the nice property, that it can be programmed with FOSS free and open source software.
 This can be done with the toolchain project icestorm provided by Clifford Wold.
 The complete toolchain (yosys, icestorm, place and route, programmer) is available as bundle at [GitHub - YosysHQ/oss-cad-suite-build: Multi-platform nightly builds of open source digital design and verification tools](https://github.com/YosysHQ/oss-cad-suite-build/).

-- Install oss-cad-suite 02_gcc-toolchain
+- Install oss-cad-suite and copy the folder to `/opt/oss-cad-suite`

 ### 02.1_gcc-toolchain for RISC-V

 The toolchain with c-compiler can be downloaded from the following site.
 In order to be able to build code for the rv32ia_zicsr version we need a toolchain with multilib and gcc-libary implementation for rv32i.

-Attention: Download rv64imc with multilib rv32i !
+Attention: Download rv64imc with multilib rv32i and copy folder to `/opt/riscv`

 [GitHub - stnolting/riscv-gcc-prebuilt: 📦 Prebuilt RISC-V GCC toolchains for x64 Linux.](https://github.com/stnolting/riscv-gcc-prebuilt)